Ghaznavid campaigns in India: Battle of Nandana

+Siege of Lohkot

 Mahmud pursued Trilochanapala into the Kashmir hills, pillaging villages along his path as he advanced towards Kashmir.
 This marked Mahmud's first invasion of Kashmir in 1015.
 Seeking assistance, Trilochanapala turned to Sangramaraja, the reigning Lohara king of Kashmir, who promptly dispatched a substantial force led by his commander, Tungh, to support Trilochanapala.

 Initially, Tungh's forces won a skirmish against a small detachment sent by Mahmud.
 However, their overconfidence led them to engage in an open battle.
 Despite being outnumbered, Mahmud's Ghaznavid forces managed to defeat the Kashmiri forces.
 Trilochanapala retreated from the battlefield, and Mahmud plundered the frontier of the Kashmir valley before returning to Ghazni.

 One of the notable event of Mahmud in his failed Kashmir campaign is the Siege of Lohkot in 1015.
 A fierce combat took place between the Lohara forces of Kashmir under Raja Sangramraja and the forces of Mahmud.
 At the end of the battle, Mahmud retreated back to Ghazni due to harsh winter conditions.
 The Loharas achieved victory.

 In 1016, Mahmud launched another invasion of Kashmir, advancing until he reached the pass where the fort of Lohkot is located.
 Mahmud initiated a siege of the fort, but his efforts were interrupted by the onset of winter, accompanied by heavy snowfall.
 Consequently, Mahmud had to withdraw from the operation due to the adverse weather conditions.